GregoryMorse/pysettrie/README.md

 https://github.com/GregoryMorse/pysettrie

-pysettrie is a python3 package that provides support for efficient storage and querying of sets of sets using the trie data structure, supporting operations like finding all the supersets/subsets of a given set from a collection of sets.
+pysettrie is an efficient Cython python3 package that provides support for efficient storage and querying of sets of sets using the trie data structure, supporting operations like finding all the supersets/subsets of a given set from a collection of sets.
 The original motivation for this module was to provide efficient search for supersets of sets of feature-value pairs in our natural language parser project (e.g. matching nouns against verb argument positions).